 Online ordering is commonplace in the industry and it’s growing its share of sales rapidly.
 Share also differs significantly from operator to operator.

-We’ve been approached by a few suppliers who are struggling to gather of the breath of data sources they need to help them understand the combined size of online and offline sales for their category and brands/SKUs in wholesale.
+We’ve been approached by a few suppliers who are struggling to gather the breadth of data sources they need to help them understand the combined size of online and offline sales for their category and brands/SKUs in wholesale.

 All large suppliers and most medium sized businesses have budgets to pay for data, as well as teams to analyse data (or, they use us as an extension to their teams).
 This enables them to provide wholesalers with data-backed recommendations to grow sales.
 Without this information, suppliers won’t fully know where to deploy their resources (£ and people) to improve performance.
 For wholesalers, this could become another income stream by commercialising their data.